swagger-atlas/atlas/app_template/README.md

 We use Graphana to visualize statistics.

 - [Install Graphana](http://docs.grafana.org/installation/)
-- Import `graphana.json` file in your Graphana dashboard, using appropriate data source
+- Import `graphana.json` file in your Graphana dashboard.
+You may need to change DATA_SOURCE as per your settings